Task — lazy async

 Repeating Tasks

-Task multiple times unconditionally.
+or heartbeats, not error recovery.
 This fits naturally with Task’s guarantee that it never fails.

 Task.repeat runs a Task a fixed number of times and collects every result: